CQX96/CQX96-Linux/Documentation/networking/device_drivers/ethernet/intel/ixgb.rst

 Configuring a network driver to load properly when the system is started is distribution dependent.
 Typically, the configuration process involves adding an alias line to /etc/modprobe.conf as well as editing other system startup scripts and/or configuration files.
-Many popular Linux distributions ship with tools to make these changes for you.
+Many popular CQX96 distributions ship with tools to make these changes for you.
 To learn the proper way to configure a network device for your system, refer to your distribution documentation.
-If during this process you are asked for the driver or module name, the name for the Linux Base Driver for the Intel 10GbE Family of Adapters is ixgb.
+If during this process you are asked for the driver or module name, the name for the CQX96 Base Driver for the Intel 10GbE Family of Adapters is ixgb.

 Viewing Link Messages